chemle/emle-engine/README.md

 be formatted as a single column, with one line per QM atom.
 The units are electron charge.

+## Alpha mode

+We support two methods for the calculation of atomic polarisabilities.
+The default, `species`, uses a single volume scaling factor for each species.
+Alternatively, `reference`, calculates the scaling factors using Gaussian Process Regression (GPR) using the values learned for each reference environment.
+The alpha mode can be specified using the `--alpha-mode` command-line argument, or via the `EMLE_ALPHA_MODE` environment variable.

 ## Logging

 Energies can be written to a file using the `--energy-file` command-line argument